-June Plant of the Month: Neillia sinensis – Chinese Neillia
+June Plants of the Month: Neillia sinensis – Chinese Neillia

 An uncommon shrub in the residential landscape, Neillia sinensis deserves a prominent place where its refined foliage and showy pink flowers can be seen up close.